JackCooper666/learning-note/hardware/RTK/ublox/zed f9p/Ublox F9P on Windows And Ros2.md

 ```bash
 ros2 topic echo /ublox_gps_node/navpvt
 ```
-In the /ublox_gps_node/navpvt, the fix_type and flags represent the GPS and RTK localization status.
-The table below shows the
+In the /ublox_gps_node/navpvt, the fix_type and flags represent the GPS and RTK localization status as Table below shows.

 ## 3.6 Current RTK localization results and issues
+##### 3.6.1 Current RTK localization results
+I did two tests on campus.

+###### 3.6.2 Current issues
+1. The RTK localization will fail down when the movement is too fast.
+2. The RTK cannot get the fix status.